What are you looking for? Type it here...

 Download Grant Application

 Applications must be submitted in English.
-The following four items must be submitted by email to John Noel, SRS Foundation Coordinator at email@example.com as a single attached .doc or .pdf file.
+The following four items must be submitted by email to the SRSF Coordinator at firstname.lastname@example.org as a single attached .doc or .pdf file.
 Applications that do not adhere to the following guidelines will be judged non-responsive and not reviewed:

 1) A one-page cover letter that details the following information: 1) how the applicant independently conceived the proposed work, 2) how the work proposed pursues questions distinct from the work of the applicant’s mentor(s) and/or senior collaborators, and 3) how the proposed work will advance the applicant's research career goals.